 Our continued growth will depend on our ability to successfully open and operate new stores.
-We plan to open nine full-price stores and three outlet stores over the course of fiscal year 2011.
-We plan to open 14 to 16 new stores over the course of fiscal year 2012 and 14 to 20 new stores annually for the following five fiscal years.
+We intend to open nine full-price stores and three outlet stores over the course of fiscal year 2011.
 Our ability to successfully open and operate new stores depends on many factors, including our ability to:

-- identify suitable store locations, the availability of which is outside our control; - i negotiate acceptable lease terms, including desired tenant improvement allowances; - i hire, train and retain store personnel and management; - assimilate new store personnel and management into our corporate culture; - ; source and manufacture inventory; and - successfully integrate new stores into our existing operations and information technology systems.
+- identify suitable store locations, the availability of which is outside our control; - i negotiate acceptable lease terms, including desired tenant improvement allowances; - i hire, train and retain store personnel and management; - assimilate new store personnel and management into our corporate culture; - ; source and manufacture inventory; and - ; successfully integrate new stores into our existing operations and information technology systems.